nolanyee/data-science-portfolio/mosaic-generator/README.md

 <img src="images/MosaicMixed.png" width="300"><img src="images/MichaelDiffuse2.png" width="300"><img src="images/MichaelRendered2.png" width="300" height="307">

 The contours are slightly more uniform for the hand drawn gradient map than for the calculated one.
+Note the increased smoothness of the face and especially the locks of hair.
 However, this process is more labor intensive, while the calculated gradient still yields acceptable results without the extra work.